d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 of regularization through noise injection, acceleration through rescaling and lastly preprocessing may well lead to further inventions of layers and techniques in the future.

-On a more practical note, there are a number of aspects worth remembering about Batch Norms:
+On a more practical note, there are a number of aspects worth remembering about batch normalization:
 * During model training, batch normalization continuously adjusts the intermediate output of the network by utilizing the mean and standard deviation of the minibatch, so that the values of the intermediate output in each layer throughout the neural network are more stable.
-* Batch norms for fully connected layers and convolutional layers are slightly different.
-In fact, for convolutional layers, Layer Norms can sometimes be used as an alternative.
+* Batch normalization for fully connected layers and convolutional layers are slightly different.
+In fact, for convolutional layers, layer normalization can sometimes be used as an alternative.
 * Like a dropout layer, batch normalization layers have different behaviors in training mode and prediction mode.
-* Batch norms are useful for regularization and improving convergence in optimization.
+* Batch normalization is useful for regularization and improving convergence in optimization.
 On the other hand, the original motivation of reducing internal covariate shift seems not to be a valid explanation.

 ## Exercises